jhannemann/bowling/instructions/BowlingGame.md

 though,
 as the ball would not come to a rest until we apply an additional force to counter its inertia to eventually make it stop.

-A more intutitive and easier way is to simply move the object proportional to its axis input and make the object stop when there is no input.
+A more intuitive and easier way is to simply move the object proportional to its axis input and make the object stop when there is no input.

 This mode of operation,
 where an objects position is directly manipulated independently of the pysics engine is called *kinematic*.